Grand Duchess Charlotte of Luxembourg

 Luxembourg was a neutral country under the terms of the Treaty of London 1839.
 Despite this, just as they had done in World War I, German forces invaded Luxembourg in May 1940, and the Grand Duchess along with her leading ministers decided to place themselves under the protection of France.
 Charlotte and her family took up residence in southwest France but were soon forced to leave due to the German advances.
 They settled in Portugal but were soon on the move again.
 Charlotte went on to London where she began making radio broadcasts to the people of Luxembourg, something for which she would become well-known during the war.

-Meanwhile, Charlotte’s husband and children had sailed to the United States, on a US Navy ship sent for them by President Franklin D. Roosevelt.
-Arriving in July 1940, they settled at Hillwood, the Long Island estate of Marjorie Merriweather Post (a close friend of the Grand Duchess), and remained there for a few months before moving on to Canada.
+Meanwhile, Charlotte’s husband and children sailed to the United States, on a US Navy ship sent for them by President Franklin D. Roosevelt.
+Arriving in July 1940, they settled at Hillwood, the Long Island estate of Marjorie Merriweather Post, a close friend of the Grand Duchess, and remained there for a few months before moving on to Canada.
 In October 1940, Charlotte and her mother settled in a home at 1305 Pine Avenue in Montreal and were soon joined by the rest of her family.
 In March 1941, she purchased the former Alexander Stewart House on Embassy Row in Washington DC.
-The house served as the base for the Luxembourg Legation, and also as the residence of Charlotte’s mother, the Dowager Grand Duchess Maria Ana.
+The house served as the base for the Luxembourg Legation and as the residence of Charlotte’s mother, the Dowager Grand Duchess Maria Ana.
 Charlotte later sold the house to the Luxembourg government in 1962.
 The building remains the Luxembourg Embassy.
 Sadly, in July 1942, the Dowager Grand Duchess passed away in New York City.
 She was initially buried in Calvary Cemetery in Queens, NY, and following the war, her remains were moved to the Grand Ducal Crypt at the Cathedral of Notre Dame in Luxembourg.

 Grand Duchess Charlotte returned to London in 1943 and remained there for the duration of the war.
-Finally, on April 14, 1945, Charlotte returned to her homeland, and the family took up residence at Fischbach Castle, which had suffered significantly less damage than the other royal properties – Berg Castle and the Grand Ducal Palace.
-Her focus now became the rebuilding of Luxembourg, and bringing the tiny nation to a more prominent profile in Europe.
+Finally, on April 14, 1945, Charlotte returned to her homeland, and the family took up residence at Fischbach Castle, which had suffered significantly less damage than the other royal properties, Berg Castle and the Grand Ducal Palace.
+Charlotte’s focus now became the rebuilding of Luxembourg, and bringing the tiny nation to a more prominent profile in Europe.
 Through the remainder of her reign, she entertained world leaders and paid visits to many others.
 Her efforts to gain Luxembourg a place on the world’s stage were successful.
 In 1949, under Charlotte’s guidance, Luxembourg was one of the founding members of NATO.

 Embed from Getty Images

 In April 1961, Charlotte transferred many of her constitutional duties to her son Jean, although she remained Head of State.
 Three years later, on November 12, 1964, Grand Duchess Charlotte formally abdicated the throne of Luxembourg, and Jean became the new reigning Grand Duke.
-Charlotte and her husband celebrated their 50th anniversary in 1969, and he passed away a few months later, on April 8, 1970, at Fischbach Castle.
+Charlotte and her husband Felix celebrated their 50th anniversary in 1969, and he passed away a few months later, on April 8, 1970, at Fischbach Castle.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.